 Prior to the Company's extraordinary general meeting held on February 8, 2023, 27,481,818 holders of IPAX Class A Ordinary Shares exercised their right to redeem those shares for cash at a price of approximately \$10.1843 per share, for an aggregate of \$279,884,314 (the "Redemptions").
 As previously announced, on February 9, 2023, IPAX and Intuitive Machines OpCo entered into separate agreements (each, a "Forward Purchase Agreement", and together, the "Forward Purchase Agreements") with each of Polar Multi-Strategy Master Fund ("Polar") and The HGC Fund LP ("HGC" and, each of Polar and HGC, individually, a "Seller" and, together, the "Sellers") for over-the-counter Equity Prepaid Forward Transactions, pursuant to which each Seller agreed to hold, and waive any redemption rights with respect to, a maximum of 1,250,000 Cayman Class A Shares in connection with the closing of the Business Combination.
-Each Seller, acting separately and solely for its own account, was entitled to (i) reverse its previous election to redeem its Cayman Class A Shares in connection with the Business Combination or (ii) purchase Cayman Class A Shares through a broker in the open market from holders of Cayman Class A Shares (other than IPAX), including from holders who had previously elected to redeem their Cayman Class A Shares in connection with the Business Combination, such that, in the aggregate, such Seller owned up to 1,250,000 Cayman Class A Shares as of the Closing Date.
+Each Seller, acting separately and solely for its own account, was entitled to (i) reverse its previous election to redeem its Cayman Class A Shares in connection with the Business Combination or (ii) purchase Cayman Class A Shares through a broker in the open market from holders of Cayman Class A Shares in connection with the Business Combination or (ii) purchase Solution with the Business Combination, such that, in the aggregate, such Seller owned up to 1,250,000 Cayman Class A Shares as of the Closing Date.